How Seniors Can Spot Red Flags in Online Dating Profiles

 Common financial traps:

-- Sudden emergencies (e.g., “My car broke down, and I can’t afford repairs”).
+- Sudden emergencies, such as “My car broke down, and I can’t afford repairs,” are common financial traps.

 - Requests for gift cards, wire transfers, or access to your bank account.